 Student Testimonials for

-I did notice the difference when deactivating the DMV.
-There is a saying in a 12 step program: “My mind is not my friend.”
+I did notice the difference when deactivating the DMN.
+There is a saying in a 12-step program: “My mind is not my friend.”
 I see the correlation between my ADHD and my brain and the power I have to help myself.
 Have always noticed that helping others in daily life is very beneficial for good mental health.

 Just like stressor mapping in NLP …. cool!